Giuliopime/Vote-Tracker-js-API-wrapper/README.md

 ```

 ## IMPORTANT
-**If you need support with the wrapper join the [Vote Tracker's Support Server](https://discord.gg/4WzJWuq) and ask for help in the related API channel.
+**If you need support with the wrapper join the [Vote Tracker's Support Server](https://discord.gg/4WzJWuq) and ask for help in the related API channel.**
 **Do not ask Xavin for support!**

 ## Module usage examples